-Sometimes called a "bionic ear," the cochlear implant offers the hope of regaining or restoring the ability to sense sound for some people who have experienced significant hearing loss.
+Sometimes called a "bionic ear," the cochlear implant offers the hope of gaining or restoring the ability to sense sound for some people with significant hearing loss.

-A cochlear implant is a surgically implanted device that helps overcome problems in the inner ear, or cochlea.
-The cochlea is a snail-shaped, curled tube located in the area of the ear where nerves are contained.
-Its function is to gather electrical signals from sound vibrations and transmit them to your auditory nerve (or hearing nerve).
-The hearing nerve then sends these signals to the brain, where they're translated into recognizable sounds.
+A cochlear implant is a surgically implanted device that helps overcome problems in the cochlea (KO-klee-uh).
+The cochlea are snail-shaped, curled tubes near nerves in the ears.
+They transform sound vibrations reaching the ear into signals that can be sent to the auditory nerve (or hearing nerve).
+The auditory nerve then sends these signals to the brain, where they're translated into recognizable sounds.

-The ear is made up of three parts, and sound for a person who has normal hearing passes through all three on the way to the brain.
-The outer ear is made up of the outer, visible part of the ear and the ear canal.
+The ear is made up of three parts, and in normal hearing, sound passes through all three on the way to the brain:

-Through aging, heredity, disease, infection, or repeated or severe exposure to loud noise, hair cells can be damaged or destroyed.
-If the hair cells don't work, the hearing nerve can't be stimulated and therefore can't send information to the brain.
-Thus, the person is unable to hear.
+Hair cells can be damaged or destroyed through aging, heredity, disease, infection, or repeated or severe exposure to loud noise.
+If the hair cells don't work, the auditory nerve can't be stimulated and can't send information to the brain.
+So, the person won't be able to hear.

 Hearing loss can be mild, moderate, or severe, depending on the number of hair cells that are defective, damaged, or destroyed.
-People with mild or moderate hearing loss may find that hearing aids, which simply make sounds louder, help.
+People with mild or moderate hearing loss may find that hearing aids help (hearing aids make sounds louder).
 Those with profound or severe hearing loss might even have trouble understanding loud sounds.
-A hearing aid won't help in these cases, and a doctor might recommend a cochlear implant.
+A hearing aid won't help in these cases, so a doctor might recommend a cochlear implant.

-The actual cochlear implant consists of an implant package, which is secured inside the skull, and a sound and speech processor, which is worn externally (outside the body).
-Several components of the cochlear implant work together to receive sound, transfer it to the hearing nerve, and send it to the brain.
+A cochlear implant consists of an implant package, which is secured inside the skull, and a sound and speech processor, which is worn externally (outside the body).
+Several components of the cochlear implant work together to receive sound, transfer it to the auditory nerve, and send it to the brain.

-Knowing what, exactly, the cochlear implant does may help kids better understand their new bionic ear and the cool technology behind it that allows them to hear better.
+Knowing how a cochlear implant works may help kids better understand their new bionic ear and the cool technology behind it that allows them to hear better.

 Here's how the implant works:

 To secure the implant, the surgeon first drills a 3- to 4-millimeter bed in the temporal bone (the skull bone that contains part of the ear canal, the middle ear, and the inner ear).
-Next the surgeon opens up the mastoid bone behind the ear to allow access to the middle ear.
-Then, a small hole is drilled in the cochlea and the wires containing the electrodes are inserted.
-The implant package is then secured and the incision is closed.
+Then, the surgeon opens up the bone behind the ear to allow access to the middle ear.
+A small hole is drilled in the cochlea and the wires containing the electrodes are inserted.
+The implant package is then secured and the incision is closed with stitches.

-Two to four weeks after surgery, the sound and speech processor is matched with the implant package and is programmed and fine-tuned to meet the child's individual hearing needs.
+About 2 to 4 weeks after surgery, the sound and speech processor is matched with the implant package and is programmed and fine-tuned to meet the child's individual hearing needs.

-Because the extent and type of hair cell damage, electrical signal patterns, and sensitivity of the hearing nerve are different for each person, a specialist must fine-tune the sound and speech processor for every patient.
+Because the hair cell damage, electrical signal patterns, and sensitivity of the auditory nerve are different for each person, a specialist must fine-tune the sound and speech processor for every patient.

 After the first few programming sessions, the user begins to pick up sounds with the implant, but giving the implant full power is a gradual process that takes several months.
-In children who are born deaf, the stimulation from the implant will allow them to develop the brain pathways necessary to hear sounds.
+In children who are born deaf, the stimulation from the implant will allow them to develop the brain pathways necessary to hear sounds and develop speech and language.
 This is an extended process with programming and intensive therapy that often lasts for several years.

 During the programming process, the user attends speech and language therapy sessions to help identify and interpret the new sounds he or she is hearing.
-In addition, an important part of the therapy includes parent education and training.
+An important part of the therapy is parent education and training.

 Therapy will help a child develop and understand spoken language through detecting, imitating, and associating meanings of sounds.
 These sessions last at least a year, along with parent education and training programs.
-In many cases, therapy has helped kids with cochlear implants develop speech and language on par with their peers and attend mainstream schools.
+In many cases, therapy has helped kids with cochlear implants develop speech and language on par with their peers.

 Some families choose to have implants in both ears.
-This can help with speech detection when there is background noise and in localizing the source of sounds.
+This can help with speech detection when there is background noise.

 Cochlear implants are very successful for some people, but not everyone is a candidate to receive one.
-Ideally, children 12 months of age or older with profound hearing loss in both ears are excellent candidates, but not every child is eligible.
+Children 12 months of age or older with profound hearing loss in both ears are usually excellent candidates, but not every child is eligible.

-Some common reasons that a child might not be eligible for a cochlear implant:
+Common reasons that a child might not be eligible for a cochlear implant include:

-Each potential candidate must be evaluated by a cochlear implant team to determine whether a cochlear implant is the best option.
+Each potential candidate must be evaluated by a cochlear implant team to see whether a cochlear implant is the best option.

-For those who do receive a cochlear implant, benefits can vary.
-The length of rehabilitation varies from person to person, and many factors (such as the condition of the hearing nerve or the presence of scar tissue in the cochlea) can hinder the success of the implant.
+Benefits of an implant can vary.
+The rehabilitation period can be long, and many factors (such as the condition of the auditory nerve or the presence of scar tissue in the cochlea) can affect the success of the implant.

-Expectations should be realistic, and the doctor or surgeon will help you understand the level of success the implant can reasonably achieve for your child.
+The doctor or surgeon will help parents understand what an implant can reasonably achieve for their child.